 4. Review of The Literature For A Stand-Alone Article

-You may even be given to write a literature review as a separate task and not write a whole research paper.
+You may have to write a literature review as a separate task rather than write a whole research paper.

 The goal in this instance is to assess the present level of research and exhibit your understanding of academic arguments on the subject.

 Each case's substance will change significantly, but the methods for performing a literature study are the same.

 When writing a stand-alone piece, look at the larger implications of the literature or provide recommendations for future research based on the gaps you've found.

 As soon as you finish writing the literature review, proofreading is a crucial step.